 BGP Protocol, How to Troubleshoot BGP Peering Issues?

 BGP is a path-vector routing protocol that provides scalability, flexibility, and network stability.
 BGP is the only Exterior Gateway Protocol (EGP) that advertises, learns, and chooses the best paths inside the global Internet.
+In this article, I will explain how to troubleshoot BGP peering issues.

 What are the Requirements for Forming BGP Peers?